dmaciel123/BandSimulation/README.md

 # BandSimulation

 This package is used for simulating the bands of remote sensors based on they respective Spectral Response Functions.
-The satellite added to this package are:
+The satellites added to this package are:

 Landsat-5/TM